worldsayshi/toll-calculator/README.md

     Vehicle events should be safely and automatically backed up with a reasonable frequency.
 - Billing
     A separate solution should be set up to handle billing the vehicle owners.
 Before doing this additional requirements need to be collected.
-- Admin GUI and User authentication (nice to have) Some parameters of the requirements could be expected to change as the system is evaluated.
+- Admin GUI and User authentication
+    Some parameters of the requirements could be expected to change as the system is evaluated.
 It could be a good idea to allow an administrator to adjust these.
     For this to work in a secure way we also need a way to authenticate users.
 Preferably this would integrate with existing customer SSO solution.
 This could be accomplished with oauth2-proxy and Keycloak.
     One additional nice to have use case for such Admin GUI could be a dashboard showing a statistical overview of toll station events.
 This could be achieved with Grafana.
+    - Allow adminitrating public holidays
 - Continuous Integration
     A number of steps can be taken to improve CI/CD maturity of the project:
     - Use ArgoCD and image automation to automate deployment to a test environment
     - Run the e2e tests with playwright as an agent in the cluster automatically after the automatic deployment and present the results

+# Known issues

+- Some "special case" holidays are not covered.
+Like Midsommarafton.
+These needs to be handled either through an admin GUI or by overriding.

 # Commands